mmikowski/hi_score/README.md

 Explicitly requested stages will run again regardless of their last success statuses.
 For example, `xhi dev_lint` may or may not run the `install` stage, but `xhi install,dev_lint` will *always* run the `install` stage because it is explicitly listed. `xhi help-dev_lint` will also run `install` since it is explicitly within the range provided.
 We can reset the status by removing the `stage_status_map` from the `lib/xhi_state.json` file.

 ### Exit status
 If all the stages of a range are successful an exit status of `0` is provided.
 If any stage fails processing of the range stops and an exit status of `1` is provided.
 In Bash, the return status is available in the `$?` environment variable.
+With minor

 ---
 ## Feature-module architecture
 Please see `xhi design` for an overview of the architecture we've been advocating since 2011.
 We ecourge developer to create feature modules that contain their own isolated data and models when appropriate.
 This is pragmatic, recognizes the fractal nature of MVC, and is compatible with recent libraries such as React and Vue.
+A slicker image is shown below.

+![Feature module architecture][_0C]

 ---
 ## Code Style